shalobalo/sysadm01_lesson03/README.md

   - Run `ps aux|grep sleep` to see process parameters

 	> ATTENTION!
-	> *IT'S TIME FOR A SCREENSHOT*: Take screenshot that will show your google cloud shell log
+	> IT'S TIME TO TAKE A SCREENSHOT:  Make sure the screenshot contains google cloud shell log

 ### Practice on Secured host:
 18. Create secured instance and get shell access to it